Skin Prick Testing for an Accurate Allergy Diagnosis

 A skin prick test takes 10 minutes to administer and then another 15 minutes of wait time for a reaction to occur.
 A nurse will observe your skin and watch for signs of a reaction.

-How Will You Know If I’m Allergic to an Allergen?
+How Will I Know If I’m Allergic to an Allergen?

 If you are having an allergic reaction to one of the allergen extracts, you will develop raised, itchy, red bumps that may look like a mosquito bite.
-To see how allergic, you are to the substance, the provider will then measure the size of the bump, so we can determine the severity of the allergy.
+To see how allergic you are to the substance, the provider will then measure the size of the bump, so the allergy doctor can determine the severity of the allergy.

 Is Skin Prick Allergy Testing Accurate?